siemhermans/nxos-acl-parser/README.md

 # nxos-acl-parser
 Provides a script for parsing Cisco NX-OS Access Control List (ACL) rules into a CSV file.

+Do note that this parser is not exhaustive.
+Special ACL scenarios may fail.
+Additionally, IPv6 ACLs are currently not taken into consideration.

 ## Input
 Currently the script takes a singular access list in the following format as input: